exwm/yt_clipper/readme.md

 # yt_clipper

-yt_clipper is a relatively simple way to clip videos from popular platforms (for now YouTube and vlive).
+yt_clipper is a relatively simple way to clip videos from popular platforms (for now YouTube, WeVerse, Naver TV, and AfreecaTV).
 It provides a graphical UI for video editing that creates instructions in `json` format for clipping the video.
 These instruction files are small and in plain text so they can be easily read, modified, and shared with others.
 The `clipper script` component provides a way to process these instructions and generate the clips you want.